Master of Economics

 - Master of Economics with specialisations in Econometrics and Financial Economics

-For entry into this degree, students must have completed a bachelor's degree, graduate diploma, graduate certificate or equivalent from a recognised tertiary institution with a minimum credit (65 per cent) average.
+For entry into this degree, students must have completed an Australian bachelor’s degree, graduate diploma, graduate certificate or equivalent from a recognised tertiary institution with a minimum credit average (65 per cent).

 For details of the English language requirements for entry into this course, please refer to: 'English Language Requirements for International Students' under the Admissions information on the University's website.